Quantum metrology with linear Lie algebra parameterisations: Example: Two-level system

 An immediate consequence of \cref{eq:SpinSystemFisherInformation} is that the quantum Fisher information is zero at period intervals $t=2k\pi$ for integer $k$.
 If we return to the dynamics \cref{eq:SpinHeisenbergEOM}, we see that at times $t=2k\pi$ the operators are $\sigma_x(t)=\sigma_x$, $\sigma_y(t)=\sigma_y$, $\sigma_z(t)=\sigma_z$, irrespective of the value of $\theta$.

-Note that the analytical solution \cref{eq:SpinHeisenbergEOM} was not necessary to derive the Fisher information.
-The two calculations were completely independent.
-However, these two calculations show that linear Lie algebra parameterisations can often provide a simple and natural way to solve a system.
+Note that it was not necessary to find the analytical solution \cref{eq:SpinHeisenbergEOM} in order to derive the Fisher information.
+However, these two calculations show that systems can be solved entirely using linear Lie algebra parameterisations.
+In the next section we will compare this with the (nonlinear) Wei-Norman approach.